Giancarlo De Carlo: Biography

 He died in Milan on 4 June 2005.

-Honors and awards
+Honours and awards

 De Carlo was awarded the Wolf Prize in Arts in 1988 and the RIBA Royal Gold Medal in 1993.

-Several times he was invited to universities around the world for conferences and meetings, receiving numerous awards and recognitions.
+Several times, he was invited to universities around the world for conferences and meetings, receiving numerous awards and recognitions.
 De Carlo received an Honorary Doctorate from Heriot-Watt University in 1995.